Crafty Beverages: The Breweries, Wineries & Distilleries of Washington County

 Washington County is known for its rolling fields of farmland, scenic country views, and robust agricultural businesses, which includes breweries, wineries, and distilleries.
 Just as farmers are meticulous about the produce they grow, craft beverage producers put the same thought and tenderness into creating well-crafted, flavorful drinks.

 Business hours change frequently, so be sure to confirm the hours below with each craft beverage producer you wish to visit before heading out!

 Skip the Bud Light!
 Find Delicious, Local Craft Beers at These Breweries

 Battle Hill Brewing Company creates their delicious beer just seven barrels at a time in their 19th-century building in Fort Ann.
 They use local ingredients and refined recipes.
 Beers include the War Whoop IPA, which has piney and citrus hops with a malt taste, and Cocoa Porter for chocolate lovers - they add cocoa nibs during the brewing process.

 Guests can also take advantage of their extensive food menu that includes a Farmers Platter with cheese curds from Argyle Cheese Farmer and several other appetizers, salads, sandwiches, and more.
 Their hours are 11:30am-8pm on Wednesdays, Thursdays, and Sundays, and 11:30am-9pm on Fridays and Saturdays.

 Slate Town Brewing

 If you've ever enjoyed the offerings at Slyboro Ciderhouse at Hicks Orchard in Granville, you'll want to check out Slate Town Brewing.
 This brewery is owned and operated by Glenn Wetherell and Susan Knapp, who have branched out from the Slyboro Ciderhouse.
-Slate Town Brewing just opened Labor Day Weekend of 2018 in a 1930s building in Granville.
+Slate Town Brewing opened on Labor Day Weekend of 2018 in a 1930s building in Granville.

 Argyle Brewing Company